dividedmind/statistics-done-wrong/freedom.rst

 A group of researchers demonstrated this phenomenon in psychology with a simple experiment.
-A group of twenty undergraduates listened to either "When I'm Sixty-Four", by the Beatles, or "Kalimba", a song which comes with the Windows 7 operating system for free.
+A group of twenty undergraduates listened to either "When I'm Sixty-Four", by the Beatles, or "Kalimba", a song which comes with the Windows 7 operating system.
 Afterwards, they were asked their age and their father's age.
 The two groups were compared, and it was found that "When I'm Sixty-Four" made undergraduates a year and a half younger on average, controlling for their father's age, with :math:`p < 0.05`.

 Rather than publishing *The Musical Guide to Staying Young*, the researchers explained the tricks they used to obtain this result.
 They didn't decide in